Gloucester and Sharpness Canal: Eventual dividends

 By the middle of the 19th century it proved possible to pay a small dividend, the debt to the Exchequer Bill Loan Commission having been repaid with the help of a loan of £60,000 from the Pelican Life Assurance Company.
 In 1871 the last of the debts incurred in the course of funding the canal, including the Pelican loan, were paid off.

 Sharpness New Docks

-A new, larger entrance and tidal basin at Sharpness was completed in 1874; during this year the Gloucester and Berkeley Canal Company acquired the Worcester and Birmingham Canal Company.
+A new, larger entrance and tidal basin at Sharpness was completed in 1874; during this year the Gloucester and Berkeley Canal Company acquired the Worcester and Birmingham Canal Company by the Gloucester and Berkeley Canal Act 1874 (37 & 38 Vict. c. clxxxi), and the tugs from Timothy Hadley.
 At this point, the canal company was renamed the Sharpness New Docks and Gloucester and Birmingham Navigation Company.

 Where the Severn Railway Bridge (completed in 1879) passed over the canal, a swing section was constructed to avoid restricting headroom.

 Purton hulks

 In 1909, following a collapse in the bank of the river, the canal company's chief engineer A. J. Cullis called for old vessels to be run aground along the bank of the Severn, near Purton, to create a makeshift tidal erosion barrier to reinforce the narrow strip of land between the river and canal.
 Barges, trows and schooners were "hulked" at high tide, and have since filled with silt.
 More boats have been added, including the schooner Katherine Ellen which was impounded in 1921 for running guns to the IRA, the Kennet barge Harriett, and ferrocement barges built in World War II.

 In 1999, Paul Barnett started a privately funded research project to record the 81 vessels at the site, recognised as the largest ships' graveyard in mainland Britain.
 In 2010 British Waterways took control of the site in an attempt to protect it.